b073r/michalnotes.com/src/pages/posts/welcome-message.md

 ---
-title: "Welcome to my personal page!"
+title: "Introduction to myself"
 date: "15-09-2019"
 ---
-Welcome everyone!
+As a my first ever blog post I decided to write short "about me".
+## How am I?

+## What do I do?

+## Why this blog?